UPDATE: Springsteen Was 'Visibly Swaying,' Refused Breath Test, Federal Summonses Say

 A federal park ranger who arrested Bruce Springsteen after stopping the veteran rocker at Sandy Hook reported that he “strongly” smelled of alcohol, had “glassy eyes” and was “visibly swaying back and forth” during a DWI field test.

-Springsteen also refused to take a breath test following the Nov.
-14 stop at the Gateway National Recreation Area near the Sandy Hook Lighthouse shortly after 4 p.m., Park Service Officer R.L.
-Hayes wrote on a trio of summonses.

-“The Boss,” 71, reportedly was chatting with fans that sunny Saturday on the federally-owned, six-mile-long barrier split in Middletown between the Atlantic Ocean and Lower New York Bay with views of the Manhattan skyline.
+“The Boss,” 71, reportedly was chatting with fans that sunny Saturday on the federally-owned, six-mile-long barrier split in Middletown between the Atlantic Ocean and Lower New York Bay.

 Hayes said he saw Springsteen “consume a shot of Patron tequila and then get on his [Triumph] motorcycle and start the engine.”